+November 2023

 NAME

-The association shall be known as the Canadian Bison Association, hereafter the CBA.
+The association shall be known as the Canadian Bison Association Corp., hereafter the CBA.

 TERMINOLOGY

-The animal referred to and governed by these by-laws
+The animal referred to and governed by these by-laws:

 Bears the scientific name Bison bison, with two known subspecies: Bison bison bison (commonly referred to as Plains Bison) and Bison bison athabascae (commonly referred to as Wood Bison).

-Bears the category Parkland Bison which is defined as a mixture of both Plains Bison and Wood Bison and may be defined by varying degrees of percentage of either Plains Bison or Wood Bison.
+Bears the category Parkland Bison which is a mixture of both Plains Bison and Wood Bison and may be defined by varying degrees of percentage of either Plains Bison or Wood Bison as reflected in the genomic subspecies percentage score.

+Bears the classification of Public Herds which refers to bison found in national and provincial parks or free ranging on public lands and are not privately owned.

+Bears the classification of Conservation Herds which refers to bison meeting the criteria established to maintain the natural characteristics of bison.

 Other Terminology used includes:

-Foundation Stock; refers only to either Plains Bison or Wood Bison as defined by these by-laws.

-Conservation Herds: Refers to bison herds consisting of management practices identified as suitable to assist in retaining the natural characteristics of bison.

-Registered: refers to either Foundation Stock Plains Bison or Foundation Stock Wood Bison or Bison entered into the Plains Bison Herd Book or the Wood Bison Herd Book.
+Registered: refers to either Wood Bison or Plains Bison or bison being crossed and that have been verified as complying with the rules of these bylaws.

-Recorded: refers to all bison recorded in the Parkland Herd book.
+Recorded: refers to all bison recorded in the registry.

-Section 3.
+Subspecies score: the genomics subspecies score test results reported as a percentage of Wood and/or Plains bison.

+Cattle introgression score: the level of cattle introgression in bison reported as a percentage.

+Registrar: The individual appointed and granted authority by the CBA to manage the Registry in accordance with these by-laws.

 OBJECTIVES

-To develop and promote the species and register bison pedigrees throughout Canada.
+To develop, improve and promote bison and register bison genomics and pedigrees throughout Canada.

-To provide an umbrella organization for bison breeders in order to foster cooperation and communication for the betterment and development of the breed.
+To provide an umbrella organization for bison producers to foster cooperation and communication for the betterment and development of bison.

-To support all legally recognized organizations whose objectives are preserving and improving the bison species and safeguarding Canada's wildlife.
+To support all legally recognized organizations whose objectives are to promote, preserve and improve bison.

-To maintain breeding records, indicating origin and lines, of bison and its subspecies and to compile, preserve, and publish pertinent documents and data.
+To maintain breeding records indicating origin and lines of bison and its subspecies and, to compile, preserve, and publish pertinent documents and data.

-To establish breed standards and maintain a registration system.
+To establish bison subspecies standards that includes no crossing of bison and cattle or other livestock.

-3.6.
-To compile industry statistics and furnish pertinent official information.

-To publish and distribute a variety of pertinent literature for the benefit of Canadian breeders.

-.
+To maintain an individual bison registry and a subspecies bison registry.

 To recognize and promote the unique merits of bison and develop production and public acceptance of bison and bison products by supporting research, public awareness, quality control programs and other initiatives that support the bison industry.

-.
-To manage and maintain meat grading standards in Canada.
+To assist in the development and maintenance of bison meat grading standards in Canada.

-.
-To manage and maintain research marketing needs of the Canadian Bison industry.
+To manage and maintain research and marketing needs of the Canadian Bison industry.

+To support the conservation of bison in North America.

 MEMBERSHIP

 Membership Categories